AlexInABox/custom-hds/README.md

 ## Roadmap

 - [ ] dynamic icon showing the heartrate as a neat graphic (50% done)
-- [ ] forward the incomming request to a running hds-overlay server for full functionality
 - [ ] turing machine
     - [ ] my teacher would love it!